vialab/SMT/README.txt

 If you still have problems, please open an Issue (https://github.com/vialab/SMT/issues) to report the problems you are having, and we will try our best to fix them promptly.

-Authors: Zach Cook, Erik Paluka, Dr. Christopher Collins, Dr. Mark Hancock
+Authors: Erik Paluka, Zach Cook, Dr. Mark Hancock, Dr. Christopher Collins